from The Meteoritical Bulletin, No. 108

 Specimens: 6.06 grams at UCLA; main mass with Daoud Wabich.

 I have not studied Northwest Africa 12870.
-It may be another NWA 8046 pair.
+It may be another stone of the NWA 80466 clan.

 Meteoritical Bulletin Database